 Staff often recommend the grouper but make sure you try the fried octopus, alongside oceanic delights such as shrimp, crab legs, mussels, lobsters, and squid.

 In fact, Taverna Katina is known for having some of the best calamari on the island, marinated with olive oil and oregano and barbecue grilled to perfection.

 Accommodation at Amoudi Bay

 Amoudi Bay is situated a little outside the touristy hustle and bustle of Oia, but close enough that it’s only a quick foray into the action.

-Luckily there’s a number of spots right near the bay itself for travelers willing to spend both very little and a whole lot.
+Luckily there are a number of spots right near the bay itself for travelers willing to spend both very little and a whole lot.